gayatripixel/gayatripixel/README.md

 <p align="center">

-I'm always interested in collaborating on exciting projects, contributing to open source, and connecting with fellow developers.
+I'm always excited to collaborate on interesting projects, contribute to open source, and connect with fellow developers.

-If you're looking for a Frontend Developer, feel free to reach out!
+If you're hiring or looking for a Frontend Developer, I'd love to connect!

 </p>